ubc-library/doi-submission/README.md

 ## Getting Started

-Copy `config/config.ini.example` to `config/config.ini` and fill out the environment variables.
+1. Copy `config/config.ini.example` to `config/config.ini` and fill out the environment variables.
+2. In `update_minted_public.py`, implement your own logic to construct the URL that the submitted DOI should resolve to.
+Currently, the script uses the `base_resolve_url` variable to construct this URL.

 ## Usage
 ```